 - informal settlers in metro manila (48)

-- problems of informal settlers in philippines (1)
+- illegal settlers issue in the philippines (1)

 - informal settler area (1)

-- informal settlers in the philippines reaction paper (1)
+- informal settlers in the philippines problems (1)